AYA Walk News

 8. Know Your Fitness Level

-Consider your fitness level and medical condition when you determine the length of time you walk and pace should take. into consideration your fitness level and your medical condition.
+Consider your fitness level and medical condition when you determine the length of time you walk.
+Take into consideration your fitness level and your medical condition.
 If you are new to exercising or have any health conditions that may be affected by the heat, be sure to begin slowly and not push your body beyond your limits.
 Start slowly, with about a 10-minute walk and then you can add 5 minutes as you feel able to do so.
 Always consult your physician before starting a new exercise routine.

 9. Know the Warning Signs of Heat Stroke